jam1401/Atlas/README.md

 + copy into new repo for your app
 + code!

-To run the tests run
+To run the tests make sure you have jasmine installed (gem install jasmine) and run

 ```js
 rake jasmine
 ```

-And remember 'check your fixtures' before popping your stash!
+Test results can be found by pointing your browser to http://localhost:8888 And remember 'check your fixtures' before popping your stash!

+The environment includes a very simple application (the same app developed in the backbone-jquerymobile repo) structured differently to use the model defined by this environment.

 ## Authors